pattern

 crepitación, chisporroteo

-Ex: They were startled by crackle of dry leaves under their feet in the forest .Quedaron asombrados por el **crepitar** de las hojas secas bajo sus pies en el bosque.
+Ex: They were startled by the crackle of dry leaves under their feet in the forest .Quedaron asombrados por el **crepitar** de las hojas secas bajo sus pies en el bosque.

 bellow